October 15, 2009

 and Christo H. J. van der Merwe, "The Contribution of Wolfgang Richter to

-Current Developments in the Study of Biblical Hebrew", Journal of Semitic Study L/1
+Current Developments in the Study of Biblical Hebrew", Journal

 Spring 2005, pp. 59-82.